An important class of distributions or density curves in statistics is the normal distribution.

 Mentioned above was the fact that the center of a normal distribution is the mean.

-The mean annual precipitation for the years 1863 to 1999 was 41.5 inches, which looks about right on the Excel
+The mean annual precipitation for the years 1863 to 2006 was 42.1 inches, which looks about right on the

 histogram.
 It's quite obvious that the center (mean) for the Reading distribution would be quite different